Adaptive Spatio-temporal Estimation on the Graph Edges via Line Graph Transformation

 \section{Background and Notation}

 A graph $\mathcal{G}$ is formed by $N_n$ nodes and $N_e$ edges.
 In this paper, the graphs are assumed to be unweighted and undirected.
 The subscript $n$ denotes nodes and $e$ denotes edges.
 The node-to-edge incidence is recorded in the incidence matrix $\mathbf{B}\in \mathbb{R}^{N_n \times N_e}$.
-The rows of $\mathbf{B}$ are associated with the nodes and the columns of $\mathbf{B}$ are associated with the edges.
+The rows of $\mathbf{B}$ are associated with the nodes, and the columns of $\mathbf{B}$ are associated with the edges.
 If a node $v_i$ is connected to an edge $e_j$, then the associated $ij^{th}$ entry in $\mathbf{B}$ will have a magnitude of 1.
-One of the most essential operations in GSP is the Graph Fourier transform (GFT), which is defined on the eigendecomposition of the graph Laplacian matrix $\mathbf{L}\in \mathbb{R}^{N_n \times N_n}$. $\mathbf{L}$ is the difference between the degree matrix $\mathbf{D}$ and the Adjacency matrix $\mathbf{A}$.
+One of the most essential operations in GSP is the Graph Fourier transform (GFT), which is defined on the eigendecomposition of the graph Laplacian matrix $\mathbf{L}\in \mathbb{R}^{N_n \times N_n}$. $\mathbf{L}$ is the difference between the degree matrix $\mathbf{D}$ and the adjacency matrix $\mathbf{A}$.
 By definition, the $ij^{th}$ element of $\mathbf{A}$ is $1$ when there is an edge between node $v_i$ and node $v_j$.
 The degree matrix $\mathbf{D}$ is a diagonal matrix that is formed by recording the diagonal entries as the sum of all elements along the rows of $\mathbf{A}$.
 A random orientation is assigned (this is not the edge direction) to the edges in $\mathbf{B}$, so if an edge goes from node $i$ to node $j$, the corresponding entry in $\mathbf{B}$ will be 1 and if the edge is leaving relative to the orientation the value will be -1 \cite{Schaub_2020_Random, schaub2018flow}.
 This leads to the equality $\mathbf{L} = \mathbf{BB}^T$.
-In the GFT, we have $\mathbf{L=U\Lambda U^{T}}$, where $\mathbf{U}$ is the eigenvector matrix and $\mathbf{\Lambda} = $ diag $(\lambda_1 ... \lambda_N)$ is the eigenvalue matrix.
-To give a sense of low and high frequencies, the eigenvalue-eigenvector pairs are sorted in increasing order \cite{Ortega_2018}.

 In Graph Signal Processing (GSP), the Graph Least Mean Squares (GLMS) algorithm is a well-known adaptive method for online estimation of time-varying node signals under Gaussian noise \cite{bib_LMS}.
 A time-varying node signal, denoted as $\boldsymbol{x}_n[t]$, is the function values defined on the graph nodes.
 Several adaptive GSP techniques have been introduced to enhance aspects such as convergence speed and robustness to impulsive non-Gaussian noise \cite{bib_NLMS, yan_2022_sign, bib_LMP, yan_2022_NLMP, li2023robust}.
 To implement the GFT, we need to conduct the eigen decomposition on $\mathbf{L}$: